dsherbini/interactive-movie-database/README.md

 # interactive-movie-database
 An interactive movie database using Python.
+Created as part of graduate level coursework in Python programming.